 (10) the principles of adjusting Feng-Shui.

-The purpose of Feng-Shui’s theories is to cautiously and thoroughly contemplate, to fully comprehend the environment, to assimilate to nature, to have moderation in taking advantage of and re-modelling nature, create good residences and living environments, to gain the most optimal climatic, geographical and human conditions, to attain the utmost virtuous state of unification of heaven and human.
-These are the basic principles of the Yang Abode, moreover the influence of the Yang Abode on people has been taken very seriously in China for several thousand years.
+The purpose of Feng-Shui’s theories is to cautiously and thoroughly contemplate, to fully comprehend the environment, to assimilate to nature, to have moderation in taking advantage of and remodeling nature, to create good residences and living environments, to gain the most optimal climatic, geographical and human conditions, ultimately to attain the utmost virtuous state of unification of heaven and human.
+These are the basic principles of the Yang Abode.
+The influence of the Yang Abode on people has been taken very seriously in China for several thousand years.
 If there are yang influences, there must be also yin influences.
 The principles of the proper place for the Yin Abode are also very complex.

 Feng Shui- Yi Jing– Divination Basic Theories Content: